 Our platforms’ trade data set reveals when a UK private company is increasing its international presence.
 For example, you can see when a company’s unique exports are increasing over time.

 Our import and export data set comes directly from HMRC, which publishes its trade data every month.
 Our data covers trades from 2016 to the present day—so if you want to go further and see the trading history of a business, it’s right there for you.

 3. Look out for recent fundraisings with foreign investors

 ‘HREF’ refers to a piece of code that tells Google which language is being used, so it can show the relevant page for users, depending on which language their search query uses.

-Get access to unrivalled data on all the businesses you need to know about, and approach the right leads, at the right time.
+Get access to unrivalled data on all the companies you need to know about, so you can approach the right leads, at the right time.

-An associate will work with you to build a sophisticated search, returning a dynamic list of organisations matching your ideal client.
+An associate will work with you to build a sophisticated search, returning a dynamic list of organisations that match your ideal customer profile.